mlhartme/stool/README.md

       cert: "${exec('cert.sh', stage)}"

 A class has a set of properties, and it can extend other classes (i.e. inherit all properties from it).
-You use classes to create new or publish into existing stages, class properties define stage variables.
+You use classes to create new or publish into existing stages.

 A property is the basic building block of a class.
 It has a name and a function.
+Properties define the stage variables, the property function is evaluted to determine the variable value.

 You usually define classes in a `stage-class.yaml` file and attach it in a `stage-class` label attached to an image.